Retirement Calculator: How Much Do You Need to Retire?

 The actual results will also depend on how much you contribute to your retirement accounts, how long you live and the returns on your investments.

-To better save for retirement, consider all of your options, such as contributing to a 401(k), IRA or 403(b).
+To better save for retirement, consider all your options, such as contributing to a 401(k), IRA or 403(b).

-Its not etched in stone
+It's not etched in stone

 The calculator is designed to give you an idea of how much you will need in retirement, not an exact figure.
 It's a useful tool to put you on track or keep you there.